Welcome to Chauffeur, deliverying changes to your Umbraco environment in style.

 }

 Congratulations, your Deliverable does something!
-It’s something simple, it writes a message to the output stream (ie: Console
+It’s something simple, it writes a message to the output stream (ie: Console) and then returns a success result.

-an array of the space-separated arguments that were provided, use this to pull apart different operations for a Deliverable and arguments to themWe also need to return a state from the Deliverable, there are three results:
+command this is what the user typed at the command line to get into your deliverable (probably not all that useful, but you can use it to work out if they used an alias or not)args an array of the space-separated arguments that were provided, use this to pull apart different operations for a Deliverable and arguments to themWe also need to return a state from the Deliverable, there are three results:

-will cause Chauffeur to exit is more useful if you’re doing something with a custom host.
+ShutdownContinueFinishedWithErrorMost of the time you either want to return Continue or Shutdown, Continue means you’re all good, keep going, Shutdown will cause Chauffeur to exit is more useful if you’re doing something with a custom host.

 Writing to the output stream is cool and all, but you probably want to do something more useful with it, like interact with Umbraco.

-.
+Let’s say you want to work with an Umbraco service as as the ContentTypeService.
 Well, Chauffeur can give that to you!
 Chauffeur has a built-in IoC container that will inject any dependency (that’s registered) that you require to your constructor.

 namespace MyUmbracoSite.Deliverables